solarmon/UCG/README.md

                 |     +---[DIR] ADF				      # Example and recommended sub-dir for ADF (.adf and .zip) games.
 Can contain further subdirectories.
                 |     `---[DIR] HDF				      # Example and recommended sub-dir for HDF (.hdf) games.
 Can contain further subdirectories.
                 +---[DIR] UAE					          # For the generated .uae config files.
 This directory will get created by the script if it does not exist.
+                      +---[DIR] (target platform name)   # Each platform will have a subdirectory for its generated UAE config files.
+Will get created if it does not exist.
                 +---[DIR] WHDLoad
                 |     `---[FILE] WHDLoad.hdf		# The WHDLoad.hdf file
                 `---[DIR] Kickstarts